ngrok/ngrok-docs/docs/integrations/hostedhooks/webhooks.md

     Confirm your localhost app receives the event notification and logs both headers and body in the terminal.

-Optionally, you can verify the log of the webhook call in HostedHooks:
+Alternatively, you can verify the log of the webhook call in HostedHooks:

-1. Access [HostedHooks Dashboard](https://www.hostedhooks.com/), click **Apps** on the left menu, and then click your app tile.
+1. Access the [HostedHooks Dashboard](https://www.hostedhooks.com/), click **Apps** on the left menu, and then click your app tile.

 1. On your app page, scroll down to the **Inbound Messages** section and verify the messages sent to your app.
     ![Webhook Logs](img/ngrok_logs_hostedhooks.png)